nyoewono/LinkedInProfPict/README.md

 ## About
 This repository consist of 2 main script: main.py and face_recognition.py.
-The main.py code set an example on how to use the face_recognition class module in order for user that does not familiar with code could use the script.
+The main.py code set an example on how to use the face_recognition class module in order for user that is not familiar with code could use the script.
 This repository mainly is about taking a profile picture from linkedin profile using a specified url given by the user, and analyse the image for its sentiment, teeth appearance, and visual recognition using Miscrosoft Computer Vision API.

 ## Steps
 1. To run the program, one must pip install the packages library that is used in the class script (face_recognition).
-2. Create a Microsoft Computer Vision API first and get the subs key and endpoint
+2. Create a Microsoft Computer Vision API account first and get the subs key and endpoint
 3. Create an environment file and fill the following keys:

 - USERNAME: .... (linkedin email address)